 Anne: Yup.
 And even if I’m not yelling, I find that I’ll do that when I’m nagging like, “Hurry, get your shoes on.
 Get your shoes on,” because I feel like, “We need to get out the door.”

 Carol: But you were busy doing something else.

-Anne: But, like, honestly, I’m not gonna be ready for another five minutes.
-But I feel like if I start telling the kids what to do it’ll speed things up but it won’t.
+Anne: But, like, honestly, I’m not going be ready for another five minutes.
+But I feel like if I start telling the kids what to do, it’ll speed things up, but it won’t.
 Like, if I just do what I need to do and then put my direct focus on helping them get ready.